Air North: History

+In 2024, the company's fleet was further updated with the introduction of two 737-800 aircraft.
+Both are equipped with winglets, improved performance and updated, Boeing Sky-style interiors.

 Since the arrival of the Boeing 737s, the main Air North base in Whitehorse has steadily expanded.
-It now includes the original hangar which is now used as a cargo warehouse and ground equipment shop, a new aircraft maintenance hangar (the largest north of 60 in Canada) a reservations and administration building, an operations centre, an in-house catering and cabin services department, and a fueling facility.
+It now includes the original hangar which is now used as a cargo warehouse and ground equipment shop, a new aircraft maintenance hangar, a reservations and administration building, an operations centre, an in-house catering and cabin services department, and a fuelling facility.
 Air North also operates secondary bases in Vancouver, B.C. and Dawson City, Yukon.
+The in-house catering building opened in the mid-2000s, enabling Air North to offer in-flight meals.
+Yukon products are featured when possible, and often include Midnight Sun coffee and Yukon Brewing beer.

 In conjunction with North of Ordinary Media, Air North launched its inflight magazine, Yukon, North of Ordinary in February 2007.
-Yukon, North of Ordinary is published quarterly with a press run of 20,000.
-It is available in-flight, via subscriptions, and in bookstores across Canada.
-The magazine is owned and operated by North of Ordinary Media of Carcross, Yukon.
+The magazine is published quarterly and is available in-flight, via subscription, and in bookstores across Canada.
+The magazine is owned and operated by North of Ordinary Media.

-Also in the mid-2000s Air North opened its own flight kitchen in Whitehorse.
-On most flights Air North offers a complimentary light meal made fresh daily, followed by a complimentary dessert such as cheesecake or fresh cookies.
-Yukon products are featured when possible, and often include Midnight Sun coffee and Yukon Brewing beer.
-Over the years Air North has won several awards for its outstanding customer service, and was recently named "the 2nd most loved airline in the world" by Fortune magazine.

-Currently the mainstay of Air North's work is scheduled passenger and cargo flights between Whitehorse and Vancouver, Kelowna, Victoria, Calgary, Edmonton, Yellowknife, Ottawa, Toronto, Dawson City, Old Crow, Mayo and Inuvik.
-Air North also runs regular freight trips and fuel-haul flights to the fly-in only community of Old Crow, Yukon.
-In addition to scheduled routes, Air North is also involved in a variety of charter work and they offer passenger, combi, cargo and fuel-haul charter services to anywhere in North America with the ATR 42s and Boeing 737s.
-Regular charter customers include mine operators, cruise ship tour operators, fishing lodges, sports teams, and others.
-The remainder of Air North's revenue comes from ground handling services at Whitehorse, Dawson City, Old Crow, Edmonton and Vancouver Airports, as well as Jet-A refuelling services at Whitehorse.
+The remainder of Air North's revenue comes from ground handling services at Whitehorse, Dawson City, Old Crow, Edmonton, and Vancouver Airports, as well as Jet-A refuelling services at Whitehorse.
 Air North is currently the main provider of Jet-A fuel service in Whitehorse.
-It is also the ground handler for Condor Airlines and WestJet Airlines in Whitehorse, as well as several airlines in Vancouver.
+It is also the ground handler for Condor Airlines and WestJet in Whitehorse, as well as several airlines in Vancouver.

+In May 2022, Air North launched its inaugural twice-weekly flight to Toronto via Yellowknife.

 Air North is now owned by Joseph Sparling (51%) (President, CEO, and Boeing 737 Captain) and the Vuntut Development Corporation (49%), an arm of the Vuntut Gwitchin First Nation.
 Air North is one of the largest private sector employers in Yukon.
 As of 2015 it has over 500 employees and more than 1,200 Class C & D shareholders.

 Destinations

+Most of Air North's work is scheduled passenger and cargo flights between Whitehorse and Vancouver, Kelowna, Victoria, Calgary, Edmonton, Dawson City, Old Crow, Mayo and Inuvik.
+It also has summer seasonal service to Yellowknife, Ottawa and Toronto.
+Air North also runs regular freight trips and fuel-haul flights to the fly-in only community of Old Crow, Yukon.
+In addition to scheduled routes, Air North also offers passenger, combi, cargo, and fuel-haul charter services to anywhere in North America with the ATR 42s and Boeing 737s.
+Regular charter customers include mine operators, cruise ship tour operators, fishing lodges, and sports teams.

 Scheduled flights

-As of February 2021, Air North provides scheduled service to the following destinations.
+As of October 2023, Air North provides scheduled service to the following destinations.